 limiting the amount of transportation needed to supply our dining

 services.
-This initiative supports our larger effort to be
+This initiative supports our larger effort to be carbon neutral by the 2013 fiscal year,

 and shows that we need to consider every aspect of our business